ABSTRACT SUBMISSION FOR THE LRF 2022 HAS NOW CLOSED.

 Share results from an ongoing or completed research project, describe a new community program, examine a service or policy, present an approach to education or outreach, or discuss a research proposal.
 Posters will be on continuous display online on the poster presentation page of the Labrador Research Forum 2022 website.
 This is an opportunity to provide a visual synthesis of your work.
 Posters may be sized to an aspect ratio of 16:9 for optimal screen viewing (for reference, this aspect ratio is equivalent to a 36”x64” physical poster).

-Suggestions or content that does not fit neatly into any of the above options must be discussed in advance with the Scientific Committee co-chair, Ashlee Cunsolo (firstname.lastname@example.org) and will be considered on a case-by-case basis.
+Suggestions or content that does not fit neatly into any of the above options must be discussed in advance with the LRF Steering Committee.
+Please contact email@example.com for discussion and consideration.

 Incomplete abstracts or those submitted after the deadline will not be considered.
 Only abstracts submitted by email will be eligible.

-Deadline: All abstracts must be written in English and submitted by email no later than December 1, 2018.
-NEW DEADLINE: DECEMBER 21, 2018
+Deadline: All abstracts must be written in English and submitted by email no later than March 8th, 2022

 Send to: firstname.lastname@example.org

-To assess eligibility and be included in the Conference Proceedings, please bear in mind the following:
+To assess eligibility and to be included in the Conference Proceedings, please bear in mind the following:

-- Abstracts must be formatted according to the structure outlined above, and are limited to one page (300 words max.) not including title, author names and affiliations, keywords, or format;
+- Abstracts must be formatted according to the structure outlined above, and are limited to one page (300 words maximum) not including title, author names and affiliations, keywords, or format;

 - The name of the presenting author should be asterisked (*).
 The presenting author must register for the conference;